 - Trinity Academy has published details of its destination data and careers programme.

-- Trinity Academy has begun using the Gatsby Benchmarks to improve careers provision, aiming to ensure that all of them are met by the end of December 2020.
+- Trinity Academy uses the Gatsby Benchmarks to improve careers provision, aiming to ensure that all of them are met by the end of July 2021.